IIWDTI/ModifyPrefab/README.md

 Remember to enable "debugmenu" in console for it to work.

+Run without EAC or this MOD won't work.

 # How to use Prefab functions:
 Z – Place a section box, Use again to define the size.
 (Defining 2 opposing corners)